Pro Bono & Community Service

 The firm recognizes its professional responsibility to the communities that it serves and understands the unique and rewarding opportunities for personal and professional growth that pro bono work affords.
 Epstein Becker Green has a national pro bono policy that encourages all attorneys to undertake pro bono projects, both on their own and through structured pro bono opportunities made available by the firm and through partnerships with other organizations.

-In 2015, attorneys and staff in the majority of our offices participated in pro bono projects.
-Epstein Becker Green attorneys spent approximately 5,000 hours working on pro bono projects and represented more than 100 different corporate and individual pro bono clients.
-For the eighth consecutive year, our Washington, DC, office participated in the DC Bar's Pro Bono Challenge.
+In 2016, attorneys and staff in the majority of our offices participated in pro bono projects.
+Epstein Becker Green attorneys spent approximately 5,500 hours working on pro bono projects and represented more than 100 different corporate and individual pro bono clients.
+For the ninth consecutive year, our Washington, DC, office participated in the DC Bar's Pro Bono Challenge.
 We are pleased to report that we continue to manage towards our goal of committing 3 percent of total billable hours to pro bono work.

 Epstein Becker Green's pro bono efforts are being recognized.
 A sample of those accolades include the following: